Water & Wastewater Rates

 Question: Can I pay my bill with a credit card, debit card or e-check?

 Answer: Yes, we do offer payment by credit card, debit card and e-check for your utility bill.
-We accept Visa, MasterCard, American Express and Discover Card.
+We accept Visa, MasterCard and Discover Card.
 The are no additional fees associated with these types of payments.

 Question: I just built a home and I need a container for my garbage.
 How do I get one?

-Answer: You will need to come to the Accounting and Licensing Department at the City/County Building, Room 320.
+Answer: You will need to come to the City of Helena Transfer Station located at 1975 N. Benton Avenue.
 You will pay a prorated amount for service through June 30th of the current fiscal year and be issued a permit which will allow you to take items directly to the transfer station.
 Your container will be delivered to your residence within 3-5 business days.

 Question: Where can I pick up my residential dump permit?